Trump Spent His Holiday Weekend Bolstering His Loser Routine

 On both Thursday and Sunday, the president spoke out against “massive dumps” of votes for Biden following Election Day (which were, in fact, totally legal late-reported votes from heavily Democratic areas in various states).

-Then again, if anyone knows anything about massive dumps, it’s definitely the president who continues to preside over the most massive dumpster fire in the history of American politics.
+Then again, if anyone knows anything about massive dumps, it’s definitely the president, who continues to preside over the most massive dumpster fire in the history of American politics.